mobile app bar

 Philadelphia Eagles quarterback Jalen Hurts (1) lines up for the tush push play on the goal line against the Kansas City Chiefs during Super Bowl LIX at Ceasars Superdome.

-The Tush Push: you either love it or you hate it—and often, that second group overlaps with those who simply hate the Philadelphia Eagles.
+The Tush Push: You either love it or you hate it.
+And often, the group of haters will include a significant number of those who simply can’t stand the Philadelphia Eagles.
+And the Tush Push is here to stay.

 At this week’s NFL owners’ league meeting in Eagan, Minnesota, a proposal to ban the now-iconic quarterback sneak, made famous by the Eagles, failed to pass.
-The rule change needed 24 of 32 votes but fell short with only 22.
-The 10 teams that voted against the ban were the Philadelphia Eagles, Baltimore Ravens, Jacksonville Jaguars, Tennessee Titans, Cleveland Browns, Buffalo Bills, New York Jets, New England Patriots, New Orleans Saints, and Detroit Lions.
+The rule change needed 24 of 32 votes but fell short with only 22 votes in favor.

-“Every team that didn’t vote, every team that chose not to vote against the Tush Push, I salute you,” Johnson said.
 “I salute you.
 At this point, every time there’s a play or there’s a situation or scheme that we can’t stop, in the off-season, we’re going to go against it?
-Like come on man.”
+Like, come on, man,” added Johnson.

 The Tush Push is not a patented Eagles play, but they’ve become the best at it.
-While many teams have employed the tush push, the Eagles have the most success rate.
+The Eagles successfully executed the Tush Push on 28 of 34 attempts last season — an impressive 82% conversion rate.

-The Eagles successfully executed the Tush Push on 28 of 34 attempts last season—an impressive 82% conversion rate.
-Philadelphia has made the Tush Push a staple of its offense since 2022, a span during which the team has reached two Super Bowls in three years — and won one.
+Philadelphia has made the Tush Push a staple of its offense since 2022.
+The team has reached two Super Bowls in the last three years and has won one.

-Eagles owner Jeffrey Lurie called the vote outcome a “win-win,” and the team celebrated with a playful tweet featuring quarterback Jalen Hurts and the caption, “Push on.”
+Eagles owner Jeffrey Lurie called the vote outcome a “win-win,” and the team celebrated with a playful tweet featuring quarterback Hurts and the caption, “Push on.”

 The Tush Push is a legal tactic available to every team.
-It’s effective, sure—but not unstoppable.
+It’s effective, sure — but not unstoppable.
 And it hasn’t been shown to increase injury risk, which should be the primary concern when evaluating whether a play belongs in the game.

 About the author